AdobeDocs/adobeio-codelabs-ci-cd/lessons/lesson1.md

 **Alternatively you can also use the CLI to retrieve these values.**

-Simply run the follow commands
+Simply run the following commands:

 ```
 aio where // Shows you where your CLI config points to in terms of org/project/workspace